 Do you provide tents or display equipment?

 No. You are responsible for renting our bringing your own white 10’x10’ tent, displays, tables, chairs, etc. If you do not have a tent, participating artists have preferred rates from Higgins Event Rentals to help keep the costs of participating affordable.
 Higgins Event Rentals only accept credit card payments.

 No. Custom-built displays are not permitted on City Hall property as they are a liability issue.
 They will be removed from the site and no refund will be issued to you.
 The only exceptions are stand-alone jewellery display cases and sculptors, ceramicists and glass artists using plinth displays.

 Can I bring my own weights?

-Tents must be weighted down using compliant 25 lbs rubber weights for each leg (4 x 25lbs).
+Tents must be weighted down using compliant 25 lb rubber weights for each leg (4 x 25lbs).
 You cannot secure your tent with stakes anywhere on City Hall Property, this includes the grass areas.
-Weights that are not rented from Higgins Event Rentals have to be approved by TOAF staff before the Fair.
+Non-rubber weights that are not rented from Higgins Event Rentals have to be approved by TOAF staff before the Fair.
 They must be minimum 100 lbs total weight.

 Can I leave artwork in my tent overnight?

 NO. There have been thefts of artwork and equipment left overnight - please do not risk this.
 The Toronto Outdoor Art Fair and the City of Toronto are not responsible for any lost, stolen, damaged items during the Fair.
 We are not responsible for securing your work left overnight.
 Volunteers and limited dollies are available to assist loading your artwork in and out at the beginning and end of each day.